-Self-assembly (also called Brownian assembly) is a term used to describe a spontaneous organization of individual pre-existing components into an ordered structure without human or supernatural invention.
-Self-assembly is generally considered a reversible process, tunable by varying a thermodynamical parameter such as density or temperature, and one that can be controlled through judicious design of the components.
-A self-assembled structure’s form is typically based on thermodynamic principles in which free energy is minimized.
-However, self-assembly is a fundamental principle which generates structural organization on different scales, from a molecule (random motion of molecules) to galaxies.
+Self-assembly (also called Brownian assembly) is a term used to describe a spontaneous organisation of pre-existing individual components into an ordered structure without human or supernatural invention.
+Self-assembly is generally considered a reversible process, tunable by varying a thermodynamical parameter such as density or temperature and controlled through sophisticated design of the components.
+A self-assembled structure’s form based on thermodynamic principles in which free energy minimised.
+However, self-assembly is a fundamental principle which generates structural organisation on different scales, from a molecule (random motion of particles) to galaxies.

 There are mainly two kinds of two main kinds of self-assembly; static self-assembly and dynamic self-assembly.
 Static self-assembly happens when it does dissipate energy and involve systems that are at global or local equilibrium.
 Dynamic self-assembly happens only if the system is dissipating energy

 - Netted Systems

 Introduction to nanotechnology in the fashion industry series